 ALEF deploys a radio technology that the enterprise owns and operates inside their perimeter, and they provision it into an EPC.
 This keeps the enterprise from having to make these purchases on its own.

-How Do APIs Work?
+How Do APIs Work on Private Mobile Networks?

 ALEF provides a developer-first approach to the market.
 This means enterprise developers can customize and build the infrastructure inside their perimeter simply by issuing API calls to ALEF’s infrastructure.